baratharon/graal-erl/README.md

 * Convert the source to Erlang AST using the `erlang/parser.erl`
    * For this, you have to compile the `parser.erl` first to `parser.beam`.
 * The AST file is ready to load.
-This is achived using the ErlAstParser class.
+This is achived by the ErlAstParser class.
 * Ready!